 Ultimately, giving your child what he wants makes it harder to feed him and your family (which, let’s face it, can make you unhappy).

-Consequences of Being a Short Order Chef to Your Picky Child
+Consequences of Short Order Cooking to Picky Kids

 Several short- and long-term consequences arise from feeding picky eaters using short order cooking.
 Let’s look at the short-term consequences first: